 Imagine this: you’re streaming live, and the video stutters.
 What will save your grace?

 Video streaming isn’t only about giving your audience an excellent viewing experience.
 You have to ensure that the audio is captured well too.

-A wrong choice for your audio equipment could spell the difference in engaging your audience and being abandoned by them during a live stream.
+A wrong choice for your audio live streaming equipment could spell the difference in engaging your audience and being abandoned by them during the broadcast.